All Products

 • This type of node can be run only on a serverless resource group or an exclusive resource group for scheduling.
 We recommend that you use a serverless resource group.

-• If you want to manage metadata for a DataLake or custom cluster in DataWorks, you must configure EMR-HOOK in the cluster first.
-For more information about how to configure EMR-HOOK, see Use the Hive extension feature to record data lineage and historical access information.
+• If you want to manage metadata for a DataLake or custom cluster in DataWorks, you must first configure EMR-HOOK in the cluster.
+For more information about how to configure EMR-HOOK, see Configure EMR-HOOK for Hive.

 Note

-If you do not configure EMR-HOOK in your cluster, metadata cannot be displayed in real time, audit logs cannot be generated, and data lineages cannot be displayed in DataWorks.
-EMR governance tasks also cannot be run.
+If you do not configure EMR-HOOK in your cluster, metadata cannot be displayed in real time, audit logs cannot be generated, or data lineages cannot be displayed in DataWorks.
+In addition, EMR-related administration tasks cannot be run.

 Prepare initial data and a JAR resource package